 WRC: What are you most excited for during your last year of formation?

 I’m really just excited to be drawing closer to becoming a priest.
 I want to live that life of service that the Lord is calling me to.
 I have a joy and excitement to be in that ministry of sharing the love of Christ and the Gospel with those that I meet.

-In a January article in the West River Catholic, Father Michel Mulloy described how the Diocesan Priority Plan and Stewardship Initiative are actually two sides of same coin.
+In an West River Catholic article, the Diocesan Priority Plan and Stewardship Initiative are actually two sides of same coin.

 The important questions we must constantly ask ourselves are these:

 - How are we encountering the person of Christ and what difference is our relationship with Jesus making in our lives?